Circumnavigation of Tasmania

 Tamar River & Launceston

-Spend two days cruising the scenic Tamar River – which despite its name is actually a tidal estuary over its entire length.
-Formed by the confluence of the North and South Esk rivers at Launceston, the river’s banks are peppered with scenic reserves, historical properties and notable vineyards.
-Explore the historic pilot station at Low Head, discover the charming city of Launceston, and enjoy our signature food & wine event at Josef Chromy Vineyard.
+Cruise the scenic Tamar River to Launceston – which has recently been designated a UNESCO City of Gastronomy.
+Formed by the confluence of the North and South Esk rivers at Launceston, the river’s banks are peppered with scenic reserves, historic properties and notable vineyards.
+Here spend time in the riverfront city of ‘Launnie’ to view its architectural treasures.

 Stanley Island